-Created in 1961 to meet the state's growing recreation and conservation needs, the Green Acres Program's mission is "to achieve, in partnership with others, a system of interconnected open spaces whose protection will preserve and enhance New Jersey's natural environment and its historic, scenic, and recreational resources for public use and enjoyment."16 Since its inception, the Green Acres Program has protected 650,000 acres of open space and has provided hundreds of outdoor recreational facilities around the state.
+Created in 1961 to meet the state's growing recreation and conservation needs, the Green Acres Program's mission is "to achieve, in partnership with others, a system of interconnected open spaces whose protection will preserve and enhance New Jersey's natural environment and its historic, scenic, and recreational resources for public use and enjoyment."
+Since its inception, the Green Acres Program has protected 650,000 acres of open space and has provided hundreds of outdoor recreational facilities around the state.

 Green Acres funding has been utilized for the acquisition of agricultural lands.
-As regulated by NJAC 7:36-4.617, a local government may apply for Green Acres funding to acquire farmland for recreation and conservation purposes when:
+As regulated by New Jersey Administrative Code (NJAC) 7:36-4.6, a local government may apply for Green Acres funding to acquire farmland for recreation and conservation purposes when:

-- There is a willing seller;
+- There is a willing seller, or;

-- The property is on the market;
+- The property is on the market, or;

-- The property is the subject of a pending or approved subdivision or site plan application for non-farm purposes;
+- The property is the subject of a pending or approved subdivision or site plan application for non-farm purposes, or;

 - The property is under contract of sale for non-farm purposes, or;

 - The property is integral to the project.